rudidude86/gura-lang.github.io/documents/File-Operation.md

         print(line)
     }

-Regarding that there are more cases you need to read multiple lines from a stream, method `stream#readlines()` may be more useful.
+Regarding that you often need to read multiple lines from a stream, method `stream#readlines()` may be more useful.
 It creates an iterator that returns each line's string as its element.
 A program to prints contet of a file comes as below: